FAMILY DIGITAL WELLNESS GUIDE

 Algorithm – The way a computer program has been designed to process how someone uses the Internet or an app, and use that information to customize what that user sees displayed.
 For example, if a user frequently visits a specific person’s social media account, posts from that account will appear before other, less frequently visited accounts.

-Analytics – Data collected by companies to measure different aspects of the use of their product (for example, how long someone views an image, how many times an image has been liked, or how many times a link has been opened).
+Analytics – Data collected by companies to measure different aspects of the use of their product, (for example, how long someone views an image, how many times an image has been liked, or how many times a link has been opened).

 App – Short for “application,” a program downloaded to a phone, tablet, or computer.

 Artificial Intelligence (AI) – Computer programs that are designed to perform tasks that are usually performed by humans.
+These programs respond to a set of inputs and have the capability to learn from data and make decisions or predictions based on that data.

 Augmented Reality (AR) – A technology that allows users to overlay interactive digital features onto the real world, typically using a smartphone.